Richard A. Regueiro

 Collaborative Research: Bridging and coupling particle to continuum length-scale mechanics for

-simulating deformation and flow of dense dry particulate materials (NSF-CMMI 0700648).
+simulating deformation and flow of dense dry particulate materials

 Development of a computational multiscale modeling approach and its